youmark/pkcs8/README.md

 ### License

 - The original youmark/pkcs8 is under MIT license.
-- The our fixed codes is under Chiken-ware license.
+- The our fixed codes is under Chicken-ware license.
 If we meet some day, and you think this stuff is worth it, you can buy us a fried chicken in return.